Productivity hacks are essential for working from home. Essential so you’re not stigmatized as lazy, and sitting on the sofa watching Netflix.

 In A Nutshell,

-With the 5 productivity hacks you can remove distractions and hone in on doing the task that’s most important to your freelance business in that moment.
+With the 5 best productivity hacks you can remove distractions and hone in on doing the task that’s most important to your freelance business in that moment.
 Distractions are everywhere, especially when working from home.
 It could be distractions from phone calls, family, friends, or social media.
 We have distractions everywhere that are really impacting your productivity.
-Improve your productivity by using this eBook that’ll help you triple your output in half the time.
+Drown out the distractions and reignite your fire by listening to these podcasts that boost your productivity.